Video game industry: Germany

 Germany has the largest video games market in Europe, with revenues of $4.1 billion forecast for 2017.
 The annual Gamescom in Cologne is Europe's largest video game expo.

 One of the earliest internationally successful video game companies was Gütersloh-based Rainbow Arts (founded in 1984) who were responsible for publishing the popular Turrican series of games.
 The Anno series and The Settlers series are globally popular strategy game franchises since the 1990s.
 The Gothic series, SpellForce and Risen are established RPG franchises.
 The X series by Egosoft is the best-selling space simulation.
 The FIFA Manager series was also developed in Germany.
 The German action game Spec Ops: The Line (2012) was successful in the markets and received largely positive reviews.
-One of the most famed game from Germany is Far Cry (2004) by Frankfurt-based Crytek, who also produced the topseller Crysis and its sequels later.
+One of the most famed games from Germany is Far Cry (2004) by Frankfurt-based Crytek, who also produced the topseller Crysis and its sequels later.

 Other well-known current and former developers from Germany include Ascaron, Blue Byte, Deck13, EA Phenomic, Piranha Bytes, Radon Labs, Related Designs, Spellbound Entertainment and Yager Development.
 Publishers include Deep Silver (Plaion), dtp entertainment, Kalypso Media and Nintendo Europe.
 Bigpoint Games, Gameforge, Goodgame Studios and Wooga are among the world's leading browser game and social network game developers/distributors.